Free shore access

 The edge of the mangrove, found east of the beach, is the most recommended place to snorkel at Playa Estrella.
 If you want to, you can also see cushion starfish in the sandy areas facing the beach.
 It’s thanks to these starfish that this beach earned its name!

-Along the border of the mangrove, you can discover a surprising underwater life.
+Along the border of the mangrove, you can discover surprising underwater life.
 Mangrove roots form underwater “forests”.
 Here, the seabed is mostly sandy, with a few seagrass paths.
-Fixed to the roots, we can find several types of invertebrates, like red, purple, and yellow sponges, multiple sabella, and sea anemones.
-If you search more closely, you can also find small blennie or arrow crabs (stenorhynchus seticornis).
+Fixed to the roots, we can find several types of invertebrates, like red, purple, and yellow sponges, sabella, and sea anemones.
+If you search more closely, you can also find small blennies or arrow crabs.

-Throughout this area, but especially facing the beach, we can find beautiful cushion starfish, varying in colors of bright red to pale yellow.
+Throughout this area, but especially facing the beach, we can find beautiful cushion starfish, varying in colors from bright red to pale yellow.
 They have become less numerous however because of overcrowding and disrespectful behavior from visitors.
-Do not take starfish out from the water!
+Do not touch starfish and do not take them out of the water!

 On the island, you can find numerous small restaurants all along the beach.
 If you want to stay close to Boca del Drago, you can find several cheap lodging options.